Thought Experiments: Unleashing the Power of Imagination

 5. Facilitate a discussion on the philosophical questions raised by the thought experiment, the value of critical thinking, and how thought experiments can help us navigate complex moral and metaphysical issues.

-BONUS CONTENT: Thought Experiments Song
+Song: Thought Experiments

 Verse 1: